yarkhinephyo/15-418-parallel-computing-notes/10 - Memory consistency.md

 **Memory coherence**: Making memory behave as if caches do not exist.
-Put all operations involving `X` on a timeline such that the observations of all processors are consistent with the timeline.
+Put all operations involving the _same_ memory location on a timeline such that the observations of all processors are consistent with the timeline.

-**Memory consistency**: Defines the allowed behaviour of loads and stores to different addresses in a parallel system.
-The allowed behaviour should be specified whether or not caches are present.
+**Memory consistency**: Defines the allowed behaviour of loads and stores to different locations (as observed by other processors).

+**Coherence vs Consistency**: Coherence guarantees that writes to an address _will_ eventually propagate to other processors but consistency deals with _when_ writes to an address propagate to other processors, relative to reads/writes to other addresses.

-**Memory operation ordering**: Program defines a sequenec of loads and stores.
+**Memory operation ordering**: Program defines a sequence of loads and stores.
+There are four types of memory orderings.

 ```
 W -> R   # Write to X must commit before read from Y